emmajanedrews/base-template/_posts/2016-09-30-what-is-your-career-vision.md

 blogger_orig_url: http://www.realestatecareerhawaii.com/2016/09/what-is-your-career-vision.html
 ---
 {% include youtube.html %}

-*Your success depends on your talent and the talent of those around you.
- We can teach you how to find, grow, and lead that talent to become even more successful.*
-Buying a home? <a href="http://www.besthawaiirealestatesearch.com/results-gallery/?width=200&utm_source=QUICKSEARCH&utm_campaign=OtherWebsite&utm_medium=referral">Click here to perform a full home search</a>
-Selling a home? <a href="http://hawaii.guaranteedsale.com/">Click here for a FREE Home Price Evaluation</a>
-Call us at (808) 426-7211 for a FREE home buying or selling consultation

 Talent is the number one ingredient to success.
 Because of this, we want to invite you to a class that will teach you how to recruit the right talent for your team or company and how to put them in the right positions.

 **The class is called “Career Envisioning.”** A bad hire could end up costing you hundreds of thousands of dollars.